WKKO-AM 860 Silent in 2000

 Origin of Call Letters: Sounds like; KKO=Cocoa

-Original Power: 1,000 watts daytime
+Original Power: 250 watts daytime (1,000 watts 1955)

 Original Location: Burnett Road, south of State Road 520

-Original Format: Rock
+Original Format: Block Programming

 Network Affiliation(s):